 Back when the spring semester was coming to an end and the stress of finals overtook our lives, all we did was anticipate the freedom of summer.
-Now that summer has finally arrived and we have all gotten over the initial shock of no longer having due dates and homework, things can sometimes get… kind of boring.
+Now that summer has arrived and we’ve gotten over the initial shock of no due dates or homework, things can get… kind of boring.

 1. Go to the bookstore.
 You don’t even have to buy anything.
 Just grab a coffee, sit in the comfy chairs, enjoy the A/C, and read any book or magazine that you’d like.

 2. Make a spa in your own home.
 Glamour has some great DIY spa tricks to make you relaxed and rejuvenated without paying hundreds of dollars.
 Also, check out our list of at-home beauty treatments you can do with items from your kitchen!

 3. Watch your favorite childhood movies.
 It’s interesting to compare your current interpretation of the movie to the way you thought of it when you were younger, and you can pick up all the jokes that went over your head as a kid.